hacss/hacss.github.io/src/configuration-guide.md

 of the keys `mediaQueries` and `plugins`.

 ### `mediaQueries`
-This is a map of media queries you want to use in Hacss classes.
-Given a class `@small{width:100%;}`, for example, you would need to define the `small` media query here as something like `only screen and (max-width: 600px)`.
+This is a map of media queries you want to use in rules.
+Given a rule class `@small{width:100%;}`, for example, you would need to define the `small` media query here as something like `only screen and (max-width: 600px)`.
 Note that `small`, `medium`, and `large` breakpoint media queries are